 The Viking Spirit is intended to be the ideal introduction to Norse mythology and religion for the total beginner.
 I wrote it after having spent years crafting this very site and getting tons of feedback on what my readers liked and didn’t like.
 It covers much of the same ground as this website does: the Vikings’ gods, goddesses, and other spiritual beings; their beliefs about the nature of reality; their religious practices; their myths; and so on.
 But it goes into considerably more depth than this site does, and even though it sticks to the same scholarly standard, it’s written in an even more entertaining and reader-friendly style.
 The book retells no less than 34 epic Norse myths, more than any other book of its kind.

 If you’re at all interested in Norse mythology and/or religion, check out The Viking Spirit for yourself and see what you think.
-Click here to view or buy The Viking Spirit at Amazon, where it’s discounted 10% from its list price.
+Click here to view or buy The Viking Spirit at Amazon.

 8. Viking Age: Everyday Life During the Extraordinary Era of the Norsemen by Kirsten Wolf